imagej/imagej.github.io/_pages/plugins/trackmate/index.md

 #### Measuring morohpological features over time

 **Following cell morphology over several divisions within a lineage.** The lineage follows the growth of a _Nesseiria meningitidis_.
-The bottom graphs display the cell area and circularity for the cell highilighted in green in the above lineage.
+The bottom graphs display the cell area and circularity for the cell highlighted in green in the above lineage.
 For 2D images,  TrackMate can measure the morphological features of the objects it tracks.

 {% include img
 src='/media/plugins/trackmate/trackmate_morphofeatureslineage.png'